 The best known organisations in the context have agreed on specific offers:

-a) The Deutsche Studentenwerk DSW has agreed a tariff with VELA (Union Versicherungsdienst) which takes into account the specific needs of foreign students (health insurance 29.50 euros or 35.50 euros per month and liability and accident insurance 7.50 euros per month).
+a) The Deutsche Studentenwerk DSW has agreed a tariff with VELA (Union Versicherungsdienst) which takes into account the specific needs of foreign students (health insurance: 29.50 Euro per month for the light tariff, 34.50 Euro per month for the basis tariff and 78 Euro per month for the optimal tariff; liability and accident insurance: 7.50 Euro or 6 Euro per month).

 b) Through the Continentale of the Generali Group, the German Academic Exchange Service DAAD offers a tariff (health insurance incl. liability insurance 64 Euro per month, no nursing insurance contributions for the first six months).